davidhay25/actnow/input/pagecontent/architecture.md

 There is a javascript component developed as part of the Reference Implementation that can do this action.
 It could serve as an example for development.

 The CSV bundle creator may not be required, depending on business decisions.

+### Validation

+There are 2 places where validation occurs - when the bundle is received for processing and when data is extracted for analytics

+#### Validation on transaction processing

+It is intended that all bundles are validated before being accepted using the standard FHIR validation process against the conformance artifacts in this guide.

+#### Validation on analytics processing

+> to do - why is this needed here - examples as well...

 ### Requirements of the FHIR server
 This section summarizes the minimum requirements of the FHIR server - details of interactions are in the [API](api-input.html) [Guides](api-query.html).
 This section assumes that the transaction with conditional update approach is used.